The Extinction Collection

 In 2013 human footprints were discovered, preserved in the sediment, and dating to 850,000 years ago.
 This makes them the oldest-known human footprints outside Africa, and Happisburgh one of the most important archaeological sites in the world.

-These artworks, made from materials created by climate change and rediscovered hundreds of thousands of years later by the actions of present-day climate change, will be exhibited in 2023-24 to raise publicity for our campaigns and projects, as well as promoting awareness about current climate issues.
+Artworks made from materials created by climate change and rediscovered hundreds of thousands of years later by the actions of present-day climate change, will be exhibited in 2024-25 to raise publicity for our campaigns and projects, as well as promoting awareness about current climate issues.